-Paint research is founded on archival research, which can be used to explore how key events may have influenced the decorative history of the site
+Paint research is based on archival research, which can be used to explore how key events may have influenced the decorative history of the site;

-Paint samples are taken from architectural features, and their location recorded diagrammatically and photographically.
-The samples are mounted in a clear embedding resin, and examined microscopically
+Paint samples are taken from architectural features, and the sample locations recorded before they are mounted in a clear embedding resin;

-Photomicrographs are taken and used in cross-reference with archival material and architectural features to identify the periods at which specific layers occur.
-Tables of stratigraphy help to illustrate how these layers are interrelated
+Photomicrographs are taken of the samples, which are cross-referenced with archival material to identify the periods at which specific layers occur.
+Tables of stratigraphy help to illustrate how individual decorative schemes may have appeared;

 Some of our projects include:

 Delapre Abbey, Northamptonshire: Investigations into the historic decorative schemes in a suite of five rooms to the South Range to inform conservation proposals;

 Stowe School, Buckingham: Investigations into a scheme of Baroque wall paintings by Francesco Sleter c1740;

 Dover Town Hall: Investigation into presence and extent of significant late 19th century Burges scheme, including digital reconstructions;